Stay on top of your credit and debt

 You may not have built up enough credit to calculate a score, or your credit has been inactive for some time.

-Capacity is an indicator of the probability and consistency that you’ll be able to make payments on a new credit account.
-Lenders use different factors to determine your ability to repay, including your monthly income and financial obligations like loan payments, rent, and other bills.
-This calculation is your debt-to-income (DTI) ratio, which is the percentage of your monthly income that goes toward expenses like rent, and loan or credit card payments.
+Capacity is an indicator of the probability that you'll consistently be able to make payments on a new credit account.
+Lenders use different factors to determine your ability to repay, including reviewing your monthly income and comparing it to your financial obligations.
+This calculation is referred to as your debt-to-income (DTI) ratio, which is the percentage of your monthly income that goes toward expenses like rent, and loan or credit card payments.

 Lenders look at your debt-to-income (DTI) ratio when they’re evaluating your credit application to assess whether you’re able to take on new debt.
 A low DTI ratio is a good indicator that you have enough income to meet your current monthly obligations, take care of additional or unexpected expenses, and make the additional payment each month on the new credit account.